dentarg/auth0-blog/_posts/2017-06-29-real-world-angular-series-part-2.markdown

 We have our database, Angular app, authentication, and secured Node API structurally ready for further development.
 Now it's time to do some feature planning and data modeling.
 It's vitally important to plan an application's data structure before diving straight into writing endpoints and business logic.

-{% include tweet_quote.html quote_text="It's vital to plan an app's data structure before diving straight into writing endpoints and business logic." %}
+{% include tweet_quote.html quote_text="It's vital to plan data structure before writing endpoints and business logic." %}

 Let's consider our RSVP app's intended features at a high level, then we'll extrapolate what our database schema models should look like in order to bring these features to life.